tim-smart/effect-io-ai/effect/Effect-logTrace.md

 # logTrace

-Logs the specified message or cause at the Trace log level.
+Logs messages at the TRACE log level.

+**Details**

+This function logs the specified messages at the TRACE level.
+TRACE logs are typically used for very detailed diagnostic information.
+These messages are not displayed by default.
+To view them, you must adjust the logging configuration by setting the minimum log level to `LogLevel.Trace` using `Logger.withMinimumLogLevel`.

 To import and use `logTrace` from the "Effect" module: